Curtain2020/Book2QA/README.md

 ## Features

 - **Book Data Preprocessing**: Converts textbook content into a structured format for further processing.
+ For the summaries and keywords, we used ChatGPT to generate them.
 We have saved the processed data in the dataset/book_cluster.json file.
 The clustering results of the summaries are stored in the clusters.json file, and the code for converting PDF files to JSON files is located in the **data_process** directory.
 - **Question Generation and Filtering**: Generates diverse questions using LLMs, followed by filtering to enhance quality.
 - **Answer Generation and Filtering**: Produces and refines answers using a fine-tuned model, ensuring relevance and clarity.